alexmihalascu/filelist-blackjack/README.md

 # Filelist BlackJack Automation

-This project automates the process of logging into Filelist.io and automatically plays blackjack using Puppeteer.
+This project automates the process of logging into Filelist.io and playing blackjack using Puppeteer.

 ## Requirements